-This would be an opportunity for you to join a high-growth, venture-backed startup in the early days.
+This would be an opportunity to join a high-growth, venture-backed startup that is reaching hundreds of millions of people worldwide and shaping popular culture.

 We’re based in SF but mostly work remotely.
 We typically meet in our office in the Mission a couple of times a week.